“I don’t want to get big and bulky. I just want to tone the muscle I already have.”

 In 2009, Leigh Peele took a poll of over 2000 women, and in that poll, she asked them a number of questions about weightlifting, women, and what they perceive as bulky.
 Interestingly, over ⅓ of the women polled (36%) said that of the women listed, Jessica Biel was the body that came to mind when answering questions about a muscular/bulky body for this poll.

-Of course, this poll was taken six years ago.
-It seems that a lot has changed since then, in terms of our culture’s perception of women and muscles, but my point here is this:
+Of course, this poll was taken in 2009.
+It seems that a lot has changed since then in terms of our culture’s perception of women and muscles, but my point here is this:

 “Bulky” is completely subjective.
 When it comes to our bodies, it’s up to us to decide what level of muscularity we desire for ourselves.